eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### importNames

-`patterns` too has an `importNames` property and this works similar as in `paths`, it just looks for patterns specified inside the `group` array:
+You can also specify `importNames` on objects inside of `patterns`.
+In this case, the specified names are applied only to the specified `group`.

 ```json
 "no-restricted-imports": ["error", {